Last updated on August 16th, 2022

 Homemade Croutons are a great way to use up old bread!
 Adjust the seasonings to your tastes and enjoy your salads, soups, and more!

 When I make salads and stick out a bag of store-bought croutons, my husband never, ever uses them.
 He has no trouble passing over them without a second thought.

 But when I made these homemade croutons, he can’t stop snacking on them!
 And I don’t even mean with a salad (although he uses them on that too).
 But just sticking them in a container on the counter, and he can’t keep his hands out.

 They honestly are that good.
 Crunchy little bites of seasoned goodness that are baked to seal in all the flavor.

 It’s a good thing they’re so easy to make and cost practically nothing.
-Homemade croutons are a great way to use up old bread, which we always seem to have laying around.
+Homemade croutons are a great way to use up leftover bread, which we always seem to have laying around.

 How Do You Make Homemade Croutons?

-Bread- You honestly can use whatever bread you have on-hand for croutons.
-It’s better if it isn’t fresh and spongy, but starting to dry out a little bit.
-For these pictures, I used a loaf of Italian bread, but you can also use French bread, sliced sandwich bread, challah, and on and on.
+Bread- You honestly can use whatever pieces of bread you have on-hand for croutons.
+It’s better if it isn’t fresh bread and spongy, but starting to dry out a little bit.
+For these pictures, I used Italian loaf of bread, but you can also use French bread, sliced sandwich bread, challah, and on and on.
 I’ve even used hamburger and hot dog rolls before if I have extras I know we won’t use!